AlreadyBored/basic-js/README_EN.md

 ---

 #### Notes
 1. We recommend you to use nodejs of version 12 or lower.
-If you use any of features, that does not supported by node v12, score won't be submitted.
+If you use any of features, that does not supported by node v12, there may be problems with task submit.
 2. Please, be sure that each of your tests is limited to 30 sec.

 ---